bosun-monitor/bosun/docs/resources.md

 ## Getting Started

 ### [Installing Bosun for Production](https://medvedev.io/blog/posts/2015-06-21-bosun-install-1.html "Installing Bosun for production") by Dima Medvedev
 > A detailed walk-through of installing Bosun and OpenTSDB using Apache Ambari to setup HBase/Hadoop.
+See also [these snippets](https://gist.github.com/gbrayut/3af4bcd0458d2aa57dd2) for using Cloudera CDH 5.4.4 on RHEL 6.

 ### [Bosun, Time Series, and OpenTSDB's Data Model](https://www.youtube.com/watch?v=DVavDN8tyIc) video by Kyle Brandt
 > An introduction to the data model of Bosun’s primary time series backend OpenTSDB.
 Time series, Metrics and Tags, Aggregation, Rate Calculation, and Downsampling.